Skip to main content

 • Manual actions such as inviting users, updating user information and updating group memberships are disabled by default

-• SSO group mappings are disabled in favor of SCIM group management
+• SSO group mappings are disabled in favor of SCIM group management.
+Refer to Do SSO group mappings still apply when SCIM is enabled? for details.

 To overwrite these updates to functionality with SCIM enabled, enable manual updates as part of the SCIM configuration (not recommended).